Nginx: Mail proxy features

-Nginx in comparison to Apache
+nginx in comparison to Apache

-Nginx was written with an explicit goal of outperforming the Apache web server.
-While in the past Nginx used to outperform Apache, since Apache 2.4 they offer similar performance.
-This former performance boost came at a cost of decreased flexibility, such as the ability to override system-wide access settings on a per-file basis (Apache accomplishes this with an .htaccess file, while Nginx has no such feature built in).
+nginx was written with an explicit goal of being faster than the Apache web server.
+While nginx initially outperformed, Apache has offered similar performance since version 2.4.
+This former performance boost came at a cost of decreased flexibility, such as the ability to override system-wide access settings on a per-file basis (Apache accomplishes this with an .htaccess file, while nginx has no such feature built in).

-Formerly, adding third-party modules to Nginx required recompiling the application from source with the modules statically linked.
+Formerly, adding third-party modules to nginx required recompiling the application from source with the modules statically linked.
 This was partially overcome in version 1.9.11 in February 2016, with the addition of dynamic module loading.
-However, the modules still must be compiled at the same time as Nginx, and not all modules are compatible with this system; some require the older static linking process.
+However, the modules still must be compiled at the same time as nginx, and not all modules are compatible with this system; some require the older static linking process.

-Nginx Unit
+NGINX Unit

-Nginx Unit is an open-source web application server, released in 2017 by NGINX, Inc. to target multi-language microservices-based applications.
+NGINX Unit is an open-source web application server, released in 2017 by Nginx, Inc. to target multi-language microservices-based applications.
 The initial release supported applications written in Go, PHP, and Python.
 By version 1.11.0, the support was extended to Java, Node.js, Perl, and Ruby applications; other features include dynamic configuration, request routing, and load balancing.
+NGINX Unit was archived by its maintainers in October of 2025 and is no longer receiving any updates.

 History

 2000s

-Igor Sysoev began development of Nginx in 2002.
-Originally, Nginx was developed to solve the C10k problem, and to fill the needs of multiple websites including the Rambler search engine and portal, for which it was serving 500 million requests per day by September 2008.
+Igor Sysoev began development of nginx in 2002.
+Originally, nginx was developed to solve the C10k problem, and to fill the needs of multiple websites including the Rambler search engine and portal, for which it was serving 500 million requests per day by September 2008.